 Justitia Awards 2020

-The Women in Law Initiative will present the Justitia Awards to outstanding national and international female legal experts at the Austrian Palace of Justice in Vienna on 19 November 2020.
-Cherie Blair will accept the special prize for organizations in Vienna.
-Tickets for the event will be available as of July 1, 2020.
+The Women in Law Initiative will present the Justitia Awards to outstanding national and international female legal experts online on 19 November 2020.

 The Justitia Awards will honor outstanding female laureates of the legal professions in one of three categories.
-Nominations are open to women in law in all legal professions: lawyers, notaries public, in-house counsel, judges, researchers and scientists, civil servants, etc. The ceremony takes place on 19 November 2020 at 19:00 (admission from 18:30, event: 19-21, cocktail reception: 21-22).
+Nominations are open to women in law in all legal professions: lawyers, notaries public, in-house counsel, judges, researchers and scientists, civil servants, etc. The ceremony takes place on 19 November 2020 at 19:00 online.
+We will produce an hour-long video, celebrating our nominees, and finally revealing our winners.
+The Justitia Awards Celebration will premier online on our YouTube channel on November 19, 2020, at 7 pm (CET).

 Nominations for the Justitia Awards 2020 are closed.
 The Laureats’ Selection Committee will review the many interesting nominations we have received in the next few weeks.